Frequently Asked

 coats of primer/sealer.
 Or using a heavy duty adhesive,

-apply a Heavy Duty Wall Liner to the wall where the
+Heavy Duty Wall Liner to the wall where the

 mural is to be placed.